xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 you will find in the literature.
 Given this efficacy, you might wonder if it can be equally effective when placed in the setting of program analysis.
-And the answer - as will be made clear in this post of this post - is *no*.
+And the answer - as will be made clear in this post of this post - is surprisingly *not always*.
 As it turns out, the reasoning we perform at the algorithm level sometimes obscures a *non-local* definition of \\(\Phi\\).
 This will be explained in the next section.